 - Social Work or Human Services (e.g. Child Development, Nursing, Rehabilitation, Home Economics)

-- Liberal Arts (e.g., Human Biology, Physiology, Political Science, History, Economics, Psychology, Sociology, Human Development, Anthropology, Ethnic Studies, Women's Studies, Humanities, Philosophy, Literature, Art, Music)
+- Liberal Arts (e.g., Political Science, History, Economics, Psychology, Sociology, Human Development, Anthropology, Ethnic Studies, Women's Studies, Humanities,)

-Students from more technical areas may be considered for admission.
+Students from more technical areas may be considered for admission if they complete the three prerequisites.
 The decision will depend on the applicant’s particular qualifications and background as described in the application.

 2. A grade point average of at least 2.75 in the last 90 quarter units or last 60 semester units (4 point scale).
-This is not the cumulative GPA (see enclosed guidelines for calculating GPA at the end of this packet).
+This is not the cumulative GPA.
 If your courses are from colleges or universities that use non-traditional grading (i.e., pass/no pass for all courses--no letter grades), please submit your transcripts early with the narratives so that we may assist you in calculating your GPA.

-3. Completion of three prerequisites-one course in human biology, and 8 quarter units, or 6 semester units, of upper division social science courses (such as social work, psychology, sociology, ethnic studies, political science, anthropology, history).
+3. Completion of three prerequisites-one course in research methods and statistics, and 8 quarter units, or 6 semester units, of upper division social science courses (such as social work, psychology, sociology, ethnic studies, political science, anthropology, history).
 The following describe the nature of appropriate course work:

 An applicant must receive a passing grade in the course in order for it to count as one of the prerequisites.
 A passing grade is defined as either a letter grade of "C" or better or "credit/pass" in a pass/fail or credit/no credit system.
-The human biology prerequisite may be taken at a community college, state college, or university, and units do not need to be transferable You may submit your application while completing these prerequisites as long as you have completed at least 2 of the 3 prerequisites by the time your file is to be reviewed and you have documented your specific plans to complete the last (listing the term the course will be taken, the institution, and the exact course title and description).
+You may submit your application while completing these prerequisites as long as you have completed at least 2 of the 3 prerequisites by the time your file is to be reviewed and you have documented your specific plans to complete the last (listing the term the course will be taken, the institution, and the exact course title and description).
 If an applicant is admitted into the program, he/she must complete all prerequisites before entering the program in Fall.
-Enclosed in the packet is a prerequisite equivalency listing (this link activates your word processor and opens a document saved as Rich Text Format).

 Syllabi for the two upper division social science courses are not necessary if course titles and numbers on the transcript(s) reflect social science content and course level.